RobloxAPI/doc/src/doc/en/api/class/Studio.md

 ## Disable Accurate Play Solo
 [DAPS]: member:Disable%20Accurate%20Play%20Solo

+Determines whether Accurate Play Solo is disabled.

+### Details
+While this setting is disabled, running Play Solo causes two separate data models to be simulated, one each for the client and the server.
+While enabled, Play Solo will simulate both the client and the server in a single data model.

+While Accurate Play Solo is running, the viewport will have a colored border indicating which data model is being viewed, as well as where the command bar runs.
+The current view can be toggled by an action visible while Play Solo is running.
+In the output panel, messages are marked with the color that corresponds to the data model from which the message originates.
+Green indicates the server, and blue indicates the client.

 ## Drag Multiple Parts As Single Part
 [DMPASP]: member:Drag%20Multiple%20Parts%20As%20Single%20Part

+Causes multiple parts to behave as a single part while being dragged.

+### Details
+While this setting is enabled, the collision of dragged parts is determined by the bounding box formed by the entire selection.
+While disabled, collisions are performed on each selection individually.

 ## Enable Autocomplete
 [EA]: member:Enable%20Autocomplete